This machine kills fascists

-"This machine kills fascists" is a message that Woody Guthrie placed on his guitar in the mid 1940s, starting in 1943.
+"This machine kills fascists" is a message that American musician Woody Guthrie placed on his guitars in the mid-1940s, starting in 1943.

+The idea originated from a sticker that American machinists affixed to metalworking lathes and drill presses to support the war effort.

 Conception

-Circa 1943, in the midst of World War II, Guthrie wrote the war song "Talking Hitler's Head Off Blues".
+Circa 1943, in the midst of World War II, Guthrie wrote the war song "Talking Hitler's Head Off Blues."
 This was printed in the Daily Worker, a newspaper published by the Communist Party USA.
 Then, according to biographer Anne E. Neimark, "In a fit of patriotism and faith in the impact of the song, he painted on his guitar THIS MACHINE KILLS FASCISTS."